TariqGon/TariqGon.github.io/_posts/2018-03-11- R - A First Date with Data.md

 We will use R in this post, so let´s dive in :).

-First of all we will import the necessary packages:

 We can read the data into a Dataframe which is a data structure with columns of potentially different types.
 It basically  looks like a spreadsheet or SQL table.
 And since we have a tab-separated data file (data separated with a tab rather than a comma in a csv(comma-separated values)), We need to specify it as follows: